Octopus Apollo VCT

-Whilst the previous strategy of this VCT was to take as little risk as possible and keep equity exposure to a minimum, after the merger the inclusion of some smaller, more growth-orientated businesses is likely to push up the risk profile.
+Whilst the previous strategy of this VCT was to take as little risk as possible and keep equity exposure to a minimum, the inclusion of some smaller, more growth-orientated businesses does push up the risk profile.

-Existing investments are typically split 80/20 between debt and equity.
-The debt might be a five-year loan of 80% with a charge or security over some assets, with the remainder invested into the equity of the business.
-After the merger the debt to equity ratio is likely to change, moving closer to a 50/50 split.
-Loans usually range from 5.5% to 10% over LIBOR, with the typical rate being 7%-8% over LIBOR.
+Legacy Apollo VCT investments are typically split 80/20 between debt and equity.
+The debt might be a five-year loan of 80% with a charge or security over some assets, with the remainder invested in shares of the business.
+Following the merger the debt to equity ratio will have moved closer to a 50/50 split.

 Revenue and profits are as important for younger businesses as they are for more established ones.
 A key question is why the company wants the capital as they can't use it to pay founders.
 The company might have need of liquidity, for new stock for example, or might want to enter new market such as the US.
 High margins are important too and loss making businesses aren’t considered appropriate.